 Now let’s go back to the example of the introduction.

 Could you tell which role each woman plays?

-- Sophie offers solutions although Victoria hasn’t asked her for anything.
+- John offers solutions although Sophie has not explicitly asked for them.
 There is no clear request.
-Sophie starts then the game in the Rescuer’s role when she takes the bait that Victoria (the Victim) unconsciously threw for her to catch.
+John therefore starts the game in the Rescuer’s role by taking the bait set by Sophie unconsciously.

-- Finally Sophie ends up in the Victim’s role.
+- Finally John ends up in the Victim’s role.